gregvissing/frontrowgreg-blog/src/posts/creating-a-proposal-to-speak-at-a-conference.md

   * Generating more brand awareness
   * Spending less time writing headlines
   * Feeling more confident that your headlines are good

+  Therefore, always select the *primary* goal of a reader/viewer searching for your content.